plone/documentation/docs/classic-ui/images.md

 -   `url`
 -   `width`

-At this point, you can also get an HTML tag, since you have created an instance of `api.content.get_view` in `scale_util`:
+You can directly create an HTML tag from `image_scale`:

 ```pycon
 >>> print(image_scale.tag())